 CDK13

 CDK13-related disorder occurs when there is a change or alteration (like a spelling mistake) to the CDK13 gene, meaning the gene loses or alters its usual function.
-This results in changes to the usual development patterns in the affected individual.
+When the CDK13 gene is affected, an individual's development is also impacted.

 To date CDK13-related disorder has been reported in 90 individuals in the literature.
 In all cases so far the genetic change affecting CDK13 has happened sporadically, or ‘out of the blue’ (de novo).
-That is, no parents have been found to be carriers of the CDK13 gene change.2,3 Many of the cases reported in research studies to date have come from large studies of individuals with developmental delay/intellectual disability.
+That is, no parents have been found to pass the CDK13 gene on to their children.2,3 Many of the cases reported in research studies to date have come from large studies of individuals with developmental delay/intellectual disability.

 Contact